lassikin/LaJSON/manual.md

-  <b>take special care to not create a circular loop with the json objects, use .clone() to create a clone if you need a copy in the same hieararchy.
+  <b>take special care to not create a circular loop with the json objects, use .clone() to create a clone if you need a copy(clone) that doesn't reference the original objects contents.
 At the moment clone serializes and parses it again and has no references to the original LaJSON object anymore.</b> You can safely have the same LaJSON at different places of your hierarchy however as there is no circular reference loops.